-Yes, the skin fungus known as ringworm can be transmitted between animals and humans – so your family members and other animals are at risk of catching it.
+Yes, animals and humans can transmit the skin fungus ringworm between each other.
+Therefore, your family members and other animals are at risk of catching it.
 For information on the condition – what it is, what it looks like, and how to treat it, click here.

 How Serious Is Ringworm?

 Most healthy cats will be able to self-cure after a period of time (typically 3-5 months).
-But they can be cured much faster with proper care and medication.
+You can cure your cat of ringworm faster with proper care and medication.

 AND – you don’t want the infection to spread to humans and your other pets, so taking aggressive action to stop the spread of ringworm is very important.